Gorialis/jishaku/docs/cog.rst

     .. currentmodule:: jishaku.paginators

+    The output is sent as a file if the sender is detected to be on desktop, else, it is always sent as a :class:`PaginatorInterface`.

+.. py:function:: jsk [disassemble|dis] <argument: str>

+    Compiles Python code into its Abstract Syntax Tree using :func:`ast.compile`, and then formats it into a visual ASCII tree, with ANSI support if it is usable.

+    .. currentmodule:: jishaku.paginators

-    The output is always sent as a :class:`PaginatorInterface`.
+    The output is sent as a file if the sender is detected to be on desktop, else, it is always sent as a :class:`PaginatorInterface`.

 .. py:function:: jsk retain <toggle: bool>